 It was her joy to share the final season of her parents lives by sharing a home and seeing to their care.
 Both are now safely home and enjoying Heaven.

 She enjoys collecting stories of alumni, international cooking, entertaining, traveling, home decorating, music, a good read, exploring backroads and out of the way places, and anyone with a good sense of humor.

 Read the 2018 President’s Report.

-See Dr. Taylor’s column in the fall edition of Evangel Magazine:
+See Dr. Taylor’s column in the spring edition of Evangel Magazine: